tum-ens/urbs/doc/dsmdoc.rst

-If do not change commodity stock prices, global CO2 limit and maximum installable capacity in ``runme.py``, and just only consider the ``scenario_base``, it will be more clearly to show how the DSM affects the electricity commodities .
+If commodity stock prices, global CO2 limit and maximum installable capacity in ``runme.py`` are not changed, and just only consider the ``scenario_base``, it will be more clearly to show how the DSM affects the electricity commodities.

 .. image:: greenland/scenario_base-Elec-South-sum.png